woodpecker-ci/woodpecker/docs/docs/20-usage/10-intro.md

 ## Repository Activation

 To activate your project navigate to your account settings.
 You will see a list of repositories which can be activated with a simple toggle.
-When you activate your repository, Woodpecker automatically adds webhooks to your forge (e.g. GitHub).
+When you activate your repository, Woodpecker automatically adds webhooks to your forge (e.g. GitHub, Gitea, ...).

 Webhooks are used to trigger pipeline executions.
-When you push code to your repository, open a pull request, or create a tag, your forge will automatically send a webhook to Woodpecker which will in turn trigger pipeline execution.
+When you push code to your repository, open a pull request, or create a tag, your forge will automatically send a webhook to Woodpecker which will in turn trigger the pipeline execution.

 ![repository list](repo-list.png)